infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 -   playing in the rain or snow
 -   walking to school

 ## Post primary children and young people

-When a child leaves primary school, they still need to play.
-They need opportunities to explore their neighbourhoods, test their boundaries and be outdoors.
-Their friends and friendship groups are important.
-They often enjoy socialising in parks or public places.
+- When a child leaves primary school, they still need to play.
+- They need opportunities to explore their neighbourhoods, test their boundaries and be outdoors.
+- Their friends and friendship groups are important.

-Parents should encourage young people to be outdoors and limit the time they use mobile telephones and digital screens.
+- Caregivers should encourage young people to be outdoors and limit the time they use mobile telephones and digital screens.
 They need:
 	- time to relax away from study and schoolwork, household tasks or structured activity
 	- indoor and outdoor spaces to relax

+# Recommended care practices for caregivers

 - According to the American Association of Paediatrics,
 	- Provide opportunities for your child to sing and dance.
 	- Tell stories to your child and ask questions about what he or she remembers.